A

 of Surrealism in English Canada, which featured many references

-to the various west coast groups during over three decades.
+various west coast groups during over three decades.

 Adjudicating